 Add 1 1/2 oz of your favorite Irish whiskey.
 Be sure to use real Irish whiskey, not just any old brown alcohol.
 Chris recommends Teeling Irish Whiskey.
 Produced in Dublin and finished in rum casks, it’s an authentic and exceptional whiskey that blends beautifully with coffee.

 Once the whiskey is in, top the whole thing with (preferably homemade) whipped cream.
 Speaking of which…

 How to Make Whipped Cream at Home

-To understand how to make whipped cream, the recipe is in the title- you whip cream.
-Buy heavy or whipping cream and, with a little elbow grease and a whisk, whip it until it incorporates enough air to become light and fluffy.
+To make your own whipped cream, buy heavy or whipping cream.
+With a little elbow grease and a whisk, whip it until it incorporates enough air to become light and fluffy.